Fields of dimension one algebraic over a global or local field need not be of type $C_{1}$: Preliminaries and characterizations of algebraic extensions of local fields with Br , for a given prime

-Next we present characterizations of the fields of dimension $\le 1$, which lie in the class of algebraic extensions of any HDV-field $(K, v)$ with $\widehat K$ qusifinite.
+Next we present characterizations of those fields of dimension $\le 1$, which lie in the class of algebraic extensions of any HDV-field $(K, v)$ with $\widehat K$ quasifinite.
 They are stated as two lemmas.
-The proof of the former one in the case where $(K, v)$ is a local field with char$(K) = 0$ can be found in \cite{S1}, Ch.
-II.
+For a proof of the former one in the case where $(K, v)$ is a local field with char$(K) = 0$, see \cite{S1}, Ch.
+II, 5.6, Lemma~3.

-\begin{lemm} Assume that $(K, v)$ is an {\rm HDV}-field with $\widehat K$ quasifinite, fix some $p \in \mathbb{P}$, and take an algebraic field extension $R/K$.
-Then {\rm Br}$(R) _{p} = \{0\}$ if and only if each of the following two equivalent conditions is fulfilled:
+\begin{lemm} Let $(K, v)$ be an {\rm HDV}-field with $\widehat K$ quasifinite, and let $R/K$ be an algebraic field extension.
+Fix some $p \in \mathbb{P}$, and in case $p = {\rm char}(K)$, suppose that $R/K$ is separable or $K$ is an almost perfect field.
+Then {\rm Br}$(R) _{p} = \{0\}$ if and only if one of the following three equivalent conditions is fulfilled:

-{\rm (a)} {\rm Br}$(R ^{\prime }) _{p} = \{0\}$, for every algebraic extension $R ^{\prime }/R$; this holds if and only if Br$(R ^{\prime }) _{p} = \{0\}$, when $R ^{\prime }$ runs across the set Fe$(R)$;
+{\rm (a)} {\rm Br}$(R ^{\prime }) _{p} = \{0\}$, for every algebraic extension $R ^{\prime }/R$; this holds if and only if {\rm Br}$(R ^{\prime }) _{p} = \{0\}$, when $R ^{\prime }$ runs across the set {\rm Fe}$(R)$;

-{\rm (b)} For any pair $R _{1} ^{\prime } \in {\rm Fe}(R)$, $R ^{\prime } \in I(R _{1} ^{\prime }/R)$, $p$ does not divide the period of the quotient group of $R ^{\prime \ast }$ by the norm group $N(R _{1} ^{\prime }/R ^{\prime })$ of the extension $R _{1} ^{\prime }/R ^{\prime }$.
+{\rm (b)} For any pair $R _{1} ^{\prime } \in {\rm Fe}(R)$, $R ^{\prime } \in I(R _{1} ^{\prime }/R)$, $p$ does not divide the period of the quotient group of $R ^{\prime \ast }$ by the norm group $N(R _{1} ^{\prime }/R ^{\prime })$ of the extension $R _{1} ^{\prime }/R ^{\prime }$;